paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 #### Effective Date of 1997 Amendments
 Amendment by Pub.
 L. 105–135 effective Oct.
 1, 1997, see section 3 of Pub.
 L. 105–135, set out as a note under [section 631 of this title](./chapter-14a-aid-to-small-business.md#section-631).

-Amendment by Pub.
-L. 105–85 effective 180 days after Nov.
-18, 1997, see section 850(g) of Pub.
-L. 105–85, set out as a note under [section 2304 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304&num=0&edition=prelim), Armed Forces.
+Pub.
+L. 105–85, div.
+A, title VIII, § 850(g), Nov.
+18, 1997, 111 Stat.
+1850, provided that: “(1) Except as provided in paragraph (2), the amendments made by this section [amending this section, former sections 2302c and 2304 of Title 10, Armed Forces, section 1501 of former Title 40, Public Buildings, Property, and Works, and sections 252c, 253, 416, 426, and 427 of Title 41, Public Contracts, repealing [section 426a of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section426a&num=0&edition=prelim), amending provisions set out as a note under [section 413 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section413&num=0&edition=prelim), and repealing provisions set out as a note under [section 426a of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section426a&num=0&edition=prelim)] shall take effect 180 days after the date of the enactment of this Act [Nov.
+18, 1997]. “(2) The repeal made by subsection (c) of this section [repealing provisions set out as a note under [section 426a of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section426a&num=0&edition=prelim)] shall take effect on the date of the enactment of this Act.”

 #### Effective Date of 1996 Amendment
 For effective date and applicability of amendment by Pub.
 L. 104–106, see section 4401 of Pub.
-L. 104–106, set out as a note under [section 2302 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2302&num=0&edition=prelim), Armed Forces.
+L. 104–106, set out as a note under [section 2220 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2220&num=0&edition=prelim), Armed Forces.

 #### Effective Date of 1994 Amendment
 For effective date and applicability of amendment by Pub.
 L. 103–355, see section 10001 of Pub.
-L. 103–355, set out as a note under [section 2302 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2302&num=0&edition=prelim), Armed Forces.
+L. 103–355, set out as a note under [section 8752 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8752&num=0&edition=prelim), Armed Forces.

 #### Effective Date of 1989 Amendment
 Amendment by Pub.
 L. 101–37 applicable as if included in Pub.
 L. 100–656, see section 32 of Pub.
 L. 101–37, set out as a note under [section 631 of this title](./chapter-14a-aid-to-small-business.md#section-631).